FIRST Robotics Inspires Science, Tech And Engineering Leaders In Buckeye Regional Competition

 Callahan Foundation grant recipient FIRST® Robotics challenges students to be robot inventors in the Buckeye Regional Competition this month.

 Over 1,500 high school students from throughout Ohio and neighboring states will compete later this month in the FIRST® Robotics Buckeye Regional Competition.
-The young inventors have been tasked with creating steam-powered robotic airships, and will present their creations March 30-April 1 at Cleveland State University.
+The young inventors compete in teams with 120-pound robots of their own design, combining the excitement of sport with science and technology.
+This year, the robots are “trapped” in an 8-bit video game.
+The alliance with the highest score defeats the “boss” at the end of the match and wins, in a competition taking place March 29-31, 2018 at Cleveland State University.

 FIRST inspires innovation in students and fosters well-rounded life capabilities including self-confidence, communication, and leadership.
 The impact of participation in the competition for students extends beyond the event, from the growth of science, technology and engineering skills, through to careers in STEM.